elastic/enterprise-search-microsoft-teams-connector/README.md

 retry_count: 3
 ```

+By default, it is set to `3`.

 #### `ms_teams_sync_thread_count`

-The number of threads the connector will run parallelly for fetching documents from the Microsoft Teams.
-By default, the connector uses 5 threads
+The number of threads the connector will run in parallel when fetching documents from the Microsoft Teams.
+By default, the connector uses 5 threads.

 ```yaml
 ms_teams_sync_thread_count: 5